mozilla/blushproof/doc/server.md

   * As ec2-user: 'sudo /etc/init.d/nginx start' (requires key passphrase, logs in /var/log/nginx)
   * As app: 'node server.js' (this creates the file 'events.sqlite')
 5. Are events coming in as expected?
-  * Try 'sqlite3 events.sqlite', then 'select * from events where 1=1;'
+  * Try 'sqlite3 events.sqlite', then 'select * from events;'